YoussefElgharieb/createTabs/README.md

 AutoLISP routine that trims inside a selection of circles

 ## motivation & usage
-***Creating tabs*** is a step in the process of preping CAD files for cutting on the laser machine which is repeated everytime a parameter in the process is changed; mainly the material thickness.
+***Creating tabs*** is a step in the process of prepping CAD files for cutting on the laser machine which is repeated every time a parameter in the process is changed; mainly the material thickness.

 Tabs are created as follows: